Ryan-PG/genetic-algoritm-equation-solving/README.md

 - This code uses the [DEAP](https://github.com/DEAP/deap) library for evolutionary algorithms in Python.

 Feel free to fork, modify, and use this code for your university exercises.
 If you find it helpful, consider giving it a star!
+Also Make sure to create a file named `.gitignore` in the root of your project with the specified content to ignore the `.venv` folder.
 ```